4 min Read

-Back when we were expectant parents, my husband and I were eager pupils, listening intently at our prenatal class where various baby basics – including swaddling – were demonstrated.
+The topic of swaddling newborns has always been a bit contentious.
+Some people are a hard yes, while others say no. Back when we were expectant parents, my husband and I were eager pupils, listening intently at our prenatal class where various baby basics—including swaddling—were demonstrated.
 At the hospital, the nurse repeated the lesson on wrapping our newborn into what she called a “baby burrito”.
 It certainly helped settle our little guy, and we swaddled him for nearly his whole first year.
 He’s now a healthy eight-year-old who sleeps soundly every night, lanky limbs splayed across his bed.

 So what could go wrong?
 Didn’t wrapping up my son just keep him feeling warm and cozy, and prevent his involuntary movements from startling himself awake?